 Identifying any potential triggers can be hugely beneficial to managing your condition.
 It might be useful to keep a diary and log down when your rosacea symptoms flare up, as well as what you ate and drank that day.
 This can be useful for yourself and your healthcare provider to identify the possible triggers of rosacea.

 Resisting the urge to scratch your face when you have rosacea can be challenging, but can prevent your symptoms from getting worse.
-You should take special care if your rosacea manifests as papules or pustules (spots).
-Breaking open the skin of papules or pustules can increase your risk of infection and worsen your condition.
+Take special care if your rosacea manifests as papules or pustules (spots).
+Breaking open the skin of papules or pustules can increase the risk of infection and worsen your condition.

 Soaps, shampoos and face washes may exacerbate your symptoms or irritate your skin.
 Switching to mild fragrance-free soaps may be less irritating.
 Ask a pharmacist for advice on preventing irritation when washing your face during a flare up of rosacea.

 Shaving, especially for men, can be uncomfortable while the symptoms of rosacea are present.
 Try swapping your shaving cream to one designed for sensitive skin.
 Electric razors may not provide as smooth of a shave as a traditional razor, but they can be more gentle on your skin.

 Avoid using perfumes and aftershaves on the face while you have a flare up.
 These products contain alcohol which can dry out the skin and cause a stinging sensation if applied to burst papules or pustules.

 Dietary changes, such as reducing your intake of alcohol and avoiding spicy food, may prove to reduce the severity of your symptoms.
 Speak to your doctor about your diet and how it might impact your rosacea.